Delaware Alternate Assessments

 - The Accessibility Guidelines are now housed in Schoology.
 Contact Michelle Jackson for the access code.

 - What Parents need to know about the Accessibility Supports on Statewide Assessments

 - Guidance and Procedures for Administering the DeSSA-Alternate (COVID-19)

 One-Pager for Parents providing information about the DeSSA-Alternate Assessment

-Provides more information on common questions from families and educators.
+Provides more information on common questions for the DeSSA-Alt administration.

 An extensive list of resources for educators is available on the Delaware DLM website.
 Some of the educator resources include learning maps, tested essential elements lists, testlet information, videos, and professional development links.

 - A Future of Opportunity Parent Flyer - Spanish

 DLM's parent resource that shows students taking the alternate assessments have a range of academic skills that prepare them for jobs, education, and community involvement after high school.
 The resource also provides helpful information about what parents can do to support their child’s academic success.